wolffshots/phocus/README.md

 [![codecov](https://codecov.io/github/wolffshots/phocus/branch/main/graph/badge.svg?token=641UGV72AY)](https://codecov.io/github/wolffshots/phocus)
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/ae8e8489462c460ab79c61fc2f8d10e9)](https://app.codacy.com/gh/wolffshots/phocus/dashboard)

+> [!WARNING]
+> This project is not going to be actively maintained since I got a new system installed at home.
+Some parts may get reused in other projects but if you specifically need this project to work for you then please reach out and I can see if I can help.

 A generic set of packages and app to speak to a device via serial and relay the responses to an MQTT broker in a way that Home Assistant expects